 The problem with picking a children’s book for a Christmas present is that once the words start to be read, the Christmas moment has invariably passed.
 So, instead of holiday-themed books, I’ve put together a list of titles to inspire awe and wonder – books to provoke an enthusiastic thank you letter and last longer than one post-Christmas glance.
-I remember each year my Godmother used to send a package, tied and wrapped in exotic paper – unusual and distinctive books which always invited the question ‘Why’?
+I remember each year my Godmother used to send a package, tied and wrapped in sumptuous paper – unusual and distinctive books which always invited the question ‘Why’?
 Decades later I see the thought behind these choices and each one remains tantalisingly interesting to read.
 This is my attempt to create a list of books to surprise, bewitch, and survive.

 This list of children’s books for Christmas presents includes stories by Ben Manley, Sharon King-Chai, James Carter, Maya Angelou, Christopher Lloyd, and Sandra Dieckmann.